Development and Realization of Validation Benchmarks: Bayesian model validation

 As discussed in Section \ref{BayesianModelComparison}, Bayesian model evidence (BME) provides a reasonable metric for assessment of the model performance.
 BME is sometimes also referred to as marginal likelihood because it quantifies the likelihood of the model to have produced the observed data averaged over the complete prior parameter space.
 To also consider the uncertainty associated with this value and its influence on our analysis, the measured data has been perturbed with a Gaussian noise.

 Moreover, we use the distribution of BME for TOM, following \cite{schoniger2014model}, computed by a chi-square distribution, as upper limit for model performance, as defined in Section \ref{TOM}.

 Figure \ref{fig:BME_TOM_Valid} shows the distribution of the BME for the models B01 and B03, as well as the upper limit performance.These values are obtained by varying the measurement data set to account for the uncertainty associated with BME.
-As it is evident, both models’ performance is not satisfactory.
-However, model B01 shows slightly better performance, as its BME distribution is closer to that of TOM.
+Model B01 shows slightly better performance, as its BME distribution is closer to that of TOM.

 One approach to further compare models is hypothesis testing in a Bayesian setting.
 This can be done by a so-called Bayes factor, that has been presented in Section \ref{BayesHypoTest}.
 The Bayes factor is a measure for significance in Bayesian hypothesis testing.
 It quantiﬁes the evidence of hypothesis that $M_l$ is the data generating model against a null-hypothesis.
 The null-hypothesis can be defined as one model to be the best model among the set of models under investigation.